Article updated: September 05, 2023

-- Pending - Conversations that are waiting for customers to follow up
+- Pending - The conversation is waiting for the contact to follow up.

-The New queue is the only queue that needs your constant attention.
+The New queue is the only queue that needs your consistent attention.
 Here’s why:

-- Conversations from all channels (that you have access to) appear in the New queue.
+Conversations from all channels you have access to appear in the New queue.

-- Conversations in the Pending queue will appear in the New queue automatically when the customer gets back to you.
+Conversations that were previously in the Pending queue automatically move back to the New queue when a contact gets back to you.

 Service-level agreements (SLAs)

-If you need to assign the conversation to another agent, you can do a search query or scroll for the name and assign it accordingly.
+If you want to assign a conversation to another agent, you can search or scroll for their name.
 The assigned agent receives a notification that a message has been assigned to them.

 Change message status

-- Pending – Set a conversation to Pending status when you're waiting for more information from the customer or if you need to perform additional work.
-Conversations set to Pending move to the Pending tab.
+- Pending – Select Pending when you're waiting for more information from a contact or if you need to do additional work.
+The conversation moves to the Pending queue.

-At the top of every conversation is a header that contains labels for topics, customer segments, status of conversation (new, pending, or resolved), and the channel name.
+The header at the top of every conversation includes labels for topics, contact groups, the state of the conversation, and the channel name.
 You can add a topic manually or set automated topics.